Bilquis Edhi: Biography

-Edhi was born in 1947 in Bantva, India in present-day state of Gujarat.
-As a teenager, she was noted to have not enjoyed school and instead joined a small and expanding dispensary as a nurse in 1965.
+Bilquis was born during the British Raj in 1947 to Muslims in Bantva, India in Gujarat.
+As a teenager she was noted to have not enjoyed school and instead joined a small and expanding dispensary as a nurse in 1965.
 At the time, the Edhi home was in the old city area of Karachi known as Mithadar where it had been founded in 1951.
 The small number of nurses, predominantly Christian and Hindu, who worked there had just reduced in number.
 The dispensary's founder, Abdul Sattar Edhi, recruited a number of nurses, including Bilquis who, unusually, was from a Muslim background.
-Bilquis Edhi would go on to marry Abdul.
+Bilquis Edhi went on to marry Abdul.
 The two remained married until his death on 8 July 2016.

 Her husband recognizing her talents, had her lead the small nursing department.
 He had recognized her enthusiasm and interest during her six-month training program where she had learned basic midwifery and healthcare.
 They were married when she was nineteen and her husband was nineteen years older.
 Their honeymoon was unusual in that the newlyweds discovered a young girl with head injuries at their dispensary just after their wedding ceremony.
 Edhi said in 1989 that she did not regret the time lost in consoling the twelve-year-old's concerned relatives or supervising blood transfusions as now "... that girl is married with children; that's what is really important."
 The Edhi Foundation's unofficial website uses the line "Making a difference and changing lives forever."